CyberSkyline/schools/README.md

 ### Deploy

+On push to the `main` branch, GitHub Actions will automatically run and deploy it to the MongoDB server.

-Run `ingest-to-mongo.js` to deploy into the production MongoDB server.
+To deploy manually, run `ingest-to-mongo.js` to deploy into the production MongoDB server with the `MONGO_URI` environmental variable.

 ### Altas Search Index